Healthy Homes Assessment Elderslea

 Insulation Elderslea

-Underfloor and ceiling insulation is mandatory on all rental homes from 1 July 2019.
-All landlords and property managers should make sure that the insulation meets standards that are in line with the latest quality.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space might need to be topped up or replaced.
+The insulation of the ceiling and underfloor is required to all rental homes from 1 July 2019.
+Property managers and landlords should ensure that the insulation is up to this new standard.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.

-A house that is well-insulated will help to control condensation and reduce the chances of dampness and mould, and it will make more easy for the household to hold the heat.
+A properly insulated home will help to control condensation and reduce the chances of mould and dampness, and will also make more easy to allow the home to retain warmth.

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well the insulation resists heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3